nmirjankar/hello-world/README.md

 # hello-world
-my first repo!
+my first test repo on GitHub!

 Hi,

-I am Nikhil, an Analytical Chemist and Chemical Engineering and an aspiring Data Scientist.
+I am Nikhil, a R&D Data Scientist with a background in Analytical Chemistry and Chemical Engineering.
-I want to develop novel applications in Biomedical research with Multi-Omics and Machine Learning/AI.
+I want to develop novel applications in Biomedical research with Machine Learning/AI and Multi-Omics.

-Currently I am learning Python and LIMS.
+Currently I am working on developing ML/Deep Learning applications for Metabolomics research and biomarker discovery.

-Lets collaborate with great ideas!!
+Looking to collaborate on a Deep Learning project.